UFISH-Team/U-Probe/README.md

 # U-Probe: Universal Probe Design Tool

-U-Probe is a powerful and flexible Python-based tool for designing custom DNA probes for various molecular biology applications, such as *in situ* hybridization and targeted sequencing.
-It provides a comprehensive workflow from target gene selection to final probe generation, with a focus on automation, customization, and ease of use.
+- U-Probe is a powerful and flexible Python-based tool for designing custom DNA or RNA probes for various molecular biology applications, such as *in situ* hybridization and targeted sequencing.
+- It provides a comprehensive workflow from target gene selection to final probe generation, with a focus on automation, customization, and ease of use.

 ## Features